signaldatascience/R-curriculum/src/week2/day4/logistic-speeddating.md

 This assignment will focus on the aggregated speed dating data, containing information about gender, race, activity participation, and career.

-* Use logistic regression with the `glm()` functions.
+* Use logistic regression with the `glm()` function.
 In order for it to work, you need to either have a binary variable (taking on values 0 or 1) as the target variable, or convert the thing that you want to predict into a factor variable, *e.g.*,

 	```r
 	df$gender = factor(gender)